-Notifiable work includes most work performed in existing homes but will also apply to similar working commercial buildings.
-Some common examples for changes to existing water supply and drainage systems are:
+Notifiable work includes most work performed in existing homes but can also apply to work in commercial buildings.
+Some common examples of notifiable work are:

 - additions, extensions or renovations to kitchens and bathrooms

-- installing or replacing hot water heaters including electric, gas, solar or heat pumps
+- installing or replacing water heaters including electric, gas, solar or heat pumps

 - installing new or relocating fixtures such as toilets, showers, basins and kitchen sinks.

 Plumbing and drainage work associated with new construction is permit work, not notifiable work.